Top 8 UX Psychology Principles Every Appreneur Should Know

 • Connectedness

-Key take-away: Style up different elements like your title, figures, and avatars or patterns in a similar fashion so that they are perceived as a group.
+Design different elements like your title, figures, and avatars or patterns in a similar fashion so that they are perceived as a group.

 5. Color Psychology

 For example, the green color is associated with being good, natural, and stable.
 However, it might not be the best fit for food as such.
-From elite wine testing to color testing, your user-testing is going to help you understand what works for you!
+From elite wine testing to color testing, your user testing is going to help you understand what works for you!

 6. Mental Models

 All of our interactions with the world are guided by the cues of our past experiences that are organized as cognitive representations known as mental models.
-When you click on a website, do you expect it to function or operate when you scan the navigation at the top of the webpage?

-A mental model describes what a user thinks they know about how to use a website, mobile app, or other digital product.
-They are shaped by our past experiences rather than logical facts.
-Aligning UX designs with different mental models helps them create products that are easier to use.
+1. Describes what a user thinks they know about how to use a website, mobile app, or other digital product.

 Designing with the “real world” in mind helps in providing users’ expectations right.